 Learn to fall in love with your home office

 Transforming any home space into a workplace means more than sliding furniture into place and plugging in the necessary computer and monitor elements.
 It means entirely shifting your focus with regard to one room or area of the house.
-When you enter that room or that space during normal work hours, your brain needs to understand that you are now “at work.”
+When you enter that room or space during normal work hours, your brain needs to understand that you are now “at work.”
 And that transition takes time to fully resonate.
-Thankfully, each of the above 5 suggestions goes a long way toward expediting that work-from-home mentality, whether you’re jamming to music, sharing a group lunch or spinning in your new favorite office chair.
+Thankfully, using these (and other) decorating ideas can help you create a home in the office in which you hopefully enjoy working.